ARBUCHELI/RESPONSIVE-WEB-NEWSPAPER/README.md

 <strong>INSTRUCTIONS</strong>

 1) Donwload and unzip the repository folder.
 2) Inside of the repository directory a zipped folder with the name images is located.
 Unzip the images folder insider of the repository folder.
+This will create create a folder called images with another folder inside called images.
+Cut and paste the images in the external folder called images in order to link the image elements properly.
+(At the end of this process you only will have one folder called images, with the images inside.
 3) Open the index.html file in Google Chrome to see the project.

 Author: Andrés R. Bucheli.